 The SPA will use the OAuth 2.0 Implicit Grant to do so.

-The Implicit Grant (defined in RFC 6749, section 4.1) is similar to the Authorization Code Grant, but the main difference is that the client app receives an
+The Implicit Grant (defined in RFC 6749, section 4.1) is similar to the Authorization Code Grant, but the main difference is that the application receives an

 access_token directly, without the need for an